“A mind is like a parachute,” a voice, full of expression, posits through the phone line. “It only works if it’s open.”

 The founder of the Centre for the Scientific Study of Atmospheric Anomalies’ team came into focus back in 2017, when they captured a bizarre orb floating in between Stawamus Chief and the treeline in Squamish, B.C.

 The Making Contact Team, featuring Freeman, McNabb, Lissette Rodriguez, as well as Breslin Martin, were in British Columbia to visit skywatcher Charles Lamoureux.
-They decided to head up the Sea to Sky Highway in a plan to capture more phenomenon.
+They decided to head up the Sea to Sky Highway in a plan to capture more phenomena.

 Lamoureux remained in Vancouver due to the weather reports forecasting rain.
 But Freeman and his team took the trip and 10 minutes up the road from Britannia Beach, they set up camp.